 The Lancashire Heeler is a generally healthy breed living well into their teens.
 In 2006, primary lens luxation, an inherited eye disease, was found.
 Aggressive action by breeders and research by animal health organizations has reduced the incidence of PLL.
 It is important to ensure that parents and their puppies are eye tested.

-Recommended Health Tests from Parent Club
+Recommended Health Tests from the Parent Club:

 The Lancashire Heeler’s history extends back to the 17th century, but the exact origin of the breed is unknown.
 However, it is generally accepted that a type of Welsh Corgi was utilized to drive stock to market in northern Wales to the Lancashire market.
 What is known is a small black and tan dog known as the butchers’ dog was common in the Ormskirk area of West Lancashire.
-The possible ancestors for this dog include the Corgi and Manchester Terrier.
+The possible ancestors for this dog include the corgi and Manchester Terrier.

 These useful farm dogs were bred for generations within this particular district, developing their own characteristics.
 Once bred as a cattle herder and a ratter, these friendly little dogs have gained popularity as a wonderful family dog.